mdeleo10/IPv6_Azure/README.md

 * Azure Virtual WAN currently supports IPv4 traffic only.
 * Azure Firewall doesn't currently support IPv6.
 It can operate in a dual stack VNet using only IPv4, but the firewall subnet must be IPv4-only.

+Note: In my experience, deploying Marketplace solutions may not properly deploy on dual-stacked subnets.

 ## Platform as a Service (PaaS)
 | Service  | Supported | Reference |